 How to visit La Maison Rose of Montmartre for yourself

 If you’re looking to snap postcard perfect photos of the pink house, then you simply must set your alarm to go off incredibly early so that you can head to Montmartre for sunrise to capture the place sans tourists.
 Head to the restaurant later in the day, and you’ll likely find the place swarming with visitors!

-Nearby, the restaurant of Le Consulat Café (18 Rue Norvins) is one of the best coffee shops in Paris and offers additional outdoor seating if you can’t find a place to sit outside La Maison Rose (space is fairly limited)!
-If you’re in search of a more substantial bite to eat, then Le Refuge des Fondues (17 Rue des Trois Frères) offers some incredibly edible fondue served with wine which arrives in baby bottles!
+Nearby, the restaurant of Le Consulat Café (18 Rue Norvins) is one of the best coffee shops in Paris and offers additional outdoor seating if you can’t find a place to sit outside La Maison Rose (space is fairly limited, especially on the weekends or during school holidays)!

 Enjoyed reading this guide to visiting La Maison Rose?
 Pin this article now, read it again later:

 Sophie Nadeau loves dogs, books, travel, pizza, and history.
 A Francophile at heart, she runs solosophie.com when she’s not chasing after the next sunset shot or consuming something sweet.
 She splits her time between Paris and London and travels as much as she can!
 Subscribe to Sophie’s YouTube Channel.